victormartins/OLD_the_food_artisans__web_app/README.md

 To install the App
 `.install.sh`

-To install the App to the latest version
+To update the App to the latest version
 `.update.sh  `

 To Start the app